SUNJHZAU/EOPT/README.md

 	Stop processing: Click on the 'stop' button to stop processing the image of the panicle.

-Demos can be found here:https://drive.google.com/drive/folders/1S7BHcjutJ-wtHdn-jR92YGB4lBSxWb-s?usp=drive_link。
+If you do not want to capture new panicle images and crop images.
+We have provided some original and cropped images of the images for you to useDemos can be found here:https://drive.google.com/drive/folders/1S7BHcjutJ-wtHdn-jR92YGB4lBSxWb-s?usp=drive_link。

 In addition, we have made all of the code used in this project publicly available for subsequent work.
 The code about the software Panicle Analyzer can be found in panicle_length.py.
 The core code about panicle length extraction can be found in panicle_length.py.
 Code for grain length and width extraction can be found in LWtrait.py.